-The New Jersey City University administrative buildings are opened from 8:00 am - 5:00 pmMonday - Friday.
-Academic buildings generally are opened 7:00 am - 11:00 pm Monday - Friday, 8:00 am - 5:00 pm on Saturday and closed on Sunday.
+The New Jersey City University administrative buildings are opened from 8:30 a.m. - 4:30 p.m.
+Monday - Friday.
+Academic buildings generally are opened 7:00 a.m. - 11:00 p.m.
+Monday - Friday and 8:00 am-5:00 pm on Saturday.
 Buildings that are occupied beyond normal hours are required to adhere to the University's "After Hours Policy."

 Many cultural and athletic events held on campus are open to the public.
 The campus bookstore and library are also open to the public.
 University facilities are well maintained with security concerns given a high priority.
 Landscaping and outdoor lighting on campus are designed for safety and security.
 Pathways are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
 Campus maps are available by contacting the Department of Public Safety.
-In addition, there are freestanding and illuminated campus directory maps strategically positioned around the University.